Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 ANCIENT CITY of DAMASCUS.

 Is the historic city centre of Damascus, Syria.
-The old citY is one of the oldest continuously inhabited cities in the world, contains numerous archaeological sites, including some historical churches and mosques.
+The old citY is one of the oldest continuously inhabited cities in the world, and contains numerous archaeological sites, including some historical churches and mosques.
 Many cultures have left their mark, especially Hellenistic, Roman, Byzantine and Islamic.
 In 1979, the historical center of the city, surrounded by walls of the Roman era, was declared a World Heritage Site by UNESCO.
 In June 2013, UNESCO included all Syrian sites on the list of World Heritage in Danger to warn of the risks to which they are exposed because of the Syrian Civil War.

 History

 Origins and founding.
 Lying on the south bank of Barada River, the ancient city was founded in the 3rd millennium B.C.
 The horizontal diameter of the oval is about 1.5 km (0.9 mi) which is known as Damascus Straight Street, while the vertical diameter (Latin: Cardus Maximus) is about 1 km (0.6 mi).
-With an approximate area of 86.12 hectares (212.8 acres; 0.86 km2), the ancient city was enclosed within a historic wall of 4.5 km (2.8 mi) in circuit that was mainly built by the Romans, then fortified by the Ayyubids and Mamluks.
+With an approximate area of 86.12 hectares (212.8 acres; 0.86 km2), the ancient city was enclosed within a historic wall of 4.5 km (2.8 mi) in the circuit that was mainly built by the Romans, then fortified by the Ayyubids and Mamluks.

 The first mentioning of Damascus was as “Ta-ms-qu” in the second millennium BC, it was situated in an Amorite region in the middle of a conflict zone between the Hittites and Egyptians.
 The city exercised tributary until the emergence of the Sea Peoples in 1200 BC whose raids helped to weaken their arch rivals.
 Consequently, the Semitic Arameans managed to establish the independent state of Aram-Damascus (11th century – 733 BC), naming the main city as ‘Dimashqu’ or ‘Darmeseq’.